-- 1. Requires 3 credits of orally-defended research project taken as Directed Independent Study with one of the College of Engineering and Computer Science faculty.
+- 1. Requires 3 credits of research project taken as directed independent study with one of the College of Engineering and Computer Science faculty.
 As a minimum the student must submit a technical report at the conclusion of the course.
-The technical report will be added to the Research Portfolio. - 2.
-Requires 30 credits of approved coursework of which 12 0 credits are program core courses and the remaining 16 21 credits are approved elective courses offered by the College of Engineering & Computer Science and the Charles E. Schmidt College of Science and the Christine-E.-Lynn-College of Nursing.
+The technical report will be added to the Research Portfolio. - Requires 24 credits of approved coursework of which 12 credits are program core courses and the remaining 12 credits are approved elective courses offered by the College of Engineering and Computer Scienc and the Charles E. Schmidt College of Science.

-Note: No more than 6 3 credits of Directed Independent Study may be applied toward the master's degree non-thesis option.
+Note: No more than 6 credits of Delirected Independent Setudy may be applied toward the master's degree non-thesis option.

-3. Every non-thesis student must maintain a Research Portfolio containing research papers (book chapter, conference, or journal publications accepted or published, patents, DIS based research papers, graduate course based research papers, technical reports) done throughout the student's MS degree studies.
-Every non-thesis student is expected to have at least one research paper in the Research Portfolio before graduation.
-The portfolio must be approved by a graduate advisor prior to graduation certification.
+3. Every non-thesis student must maintain a Research Portfolio containing research papers (book chapter, conference or journal contributions accepted or published, patents, directed independent study-based research papers, graduate course-based research papers, technical reports) done throughout the student's M.S. degree studies.
+Every non-thesis student is expected to have at least one research paper in the Research Portfolio prior to graduation.
+The Portfolio must be approved by a graduate advisor prior to graduation certification.